ltrgoddard/thesis/temp.markdown

 *Universities and Left Review* in 1960.
-This group, in turn, owed an extraordinary—if contradictory—intellectual debt to Leavis and *Scrutiny*, a debt fully acknowledged in Francis Mulhern’s *The Moment of ‘Scrutiny’* (1979), not to mention Raymond Williams’s contribution to a 1959 *Critical Quarterly* symposium on ‘Our Debt to Dr. Leavis’.[^145] In terms of concrete ideas, one of the key inheritances was precisely the focus on the manipulation of wants and needs described above.
+This group, in turn, owed an extraordinary—if contradictory—intellectual debt to Leavis and *Scrutiny*, a debt fully acknowledged in Francis Mulhern’s *The Moment of ‘Scrutiny’* (1979) and Raymond Williams’s contribution to the 1959 *Critical Quarterly* symposium on ‘Our Debt to Dr. Leavis’, mentioned above.
+In terms of concrete ideas, one of the key inheritances was precisely the focus on the manipulation of wants and needs described above.
 While this was an idea of great importance to Marx, particularly in his early work, its significance in the broad tradition of Marxist scholarship has been limited by accidents of publication.
 As Andrew Chitty points out, ‘\[i\]t was in the *Notes on James Mill* (1844), the *Economic and Philosophical Manuscripts* (1844) and *The German Ideology* (with Engels, 1845–6), that Marx worked out his philosophical anthropology’—yet these texts all remained unpublished well into the 20th century.[^146] Crucially, the *Economic and Philosophical Manuscripts* and the *Notes on James Mill*, in which the concept of need